YueYaiba/DIY-Cloud-Gaming/README.md

 • Then install etherwake `sudo apt install etherwake`.

-• Install midnight commander (not mandatory but that's what I use) `sudo apt install mc`
+• Install midnight commander (not mandatory but that's what I use) `sudo apt install mc` (can be used anytime "nano" is mentioned)

 # WoL From Your Device